Dirk Coetzee: After Vlakplaas

-Coetzee exposed the existence of the Vlakplaas unit in a 1989 interview with Vrye Weekblad, confirming a story that death-row convict Butana Almond Nofomela had told a Johannesburg weekly the previous year.
+As these negotiations were continuing, Coetzee realised he was in danger of becoming a scapegoat when the Weekly Mail broke a story in October 1989 concerning an ex-member of Coetzee's Unit C death squad.
+It told the story of Butana Almond Nofomela, on death-row for a killing a farmer unrelated to his security work and felt betrayed that his appeal for clemency to his former security colleagues had not worked and was due to be hanged.
+He confessed his security police crimes in an affidavit and named Coetzee.

+Justice Minister Kobie Coetzee appointed a Commission of Inquiry under Justice Tim McNally to investigate the allegations.
+Ex-police colleagues of Dirk Coetzee told him to deny all allegations made by Nofemela.

+The ANC Department of Intelligence and Security's Intelligence Chief Jacob Zuma, agreed to take Coetzee into safe keeping outside the country.
+Coetzee, not wanting to go alone persuaded a former colleague David Tshikalange to go along.
+The ANC funded the trip though their requirements changed.
+Coetzee would fly to Mauritius first, completing the newspapers interviews and then fly to London to the ANC while Tshikalange would be interviewed in Zimbabwe.
+Despite second thoughts, and only his brother Ben aware of his plans, he left his family behind and went to Mauritius on 4 November 1989 and arrived in London on 10 November 1989 and met Zuma and members of uMkhonto we Sizwe the following day.
+Vrye Weekblad broke the story in South Africa on 17 November 1989, after the Weekly Mail got wind that Coetzee had fled the country and ensured that international correspondents had the story in case the newspaper was banned.

 After exposing the existence of the unit, he went on the run, staying in 38 houses in four countries – including a short while in London.
 While there, he joined the African National Congress (ANC) and expressed his support for Nelson Mandela.

 Return to South Africa

 Coetzee was minded by the future president Jacob Zuma.
 He returned to South Africa in 1993.
 He was among the first to apply for amnesty with the Truth and Reconciliation Commission (TRC) when it was created and was granted amnesty on 4 August 1997.
 He later fell out of grace with the ANC.

 Later life and death

 Coetzee was employed by EduSolutions, which supplied textbooks on behalf of the government to Limpopo province.
 In July 2012, he told the media about huge piles of undelivered textbooks.
 Coetzee was suffering from kidney failure and cancer when he died on 7 March 2013, aged 67.